ddrohan/android-101-labs-as/session2/lab/md/step04.md

 - <http://developer.android.com/guide/components/index.html>
 - <http://developer.android.com/reference/packages.html>

-The first is designed to be read though as a guide, perhaps independent of any work in eclipse.
+The first is designed to be read though as a guide, perhaps independent of any work in Android Studio.
 You should get into the habit of devoting an hour or two a week just reading this section.

 The Reference guide should always be open as you are working on labs or projects, and you should make a serious effort to get to grips with at least some of the information here.